SijjadhKhalid/FirstWebsite/README.md

 # FirstWebsite
-A design of a portfolio
+Created an online portfolio for my first website

 # Description
 Links to linkedin, Github and Extracurriculars with some animated effects.
 Included a navigation bar and a description area on the bottom of the page.